microsoft/go/eng/doc/fips/README.md

 The options are exclusive and must not be enabled at the same time as one another.

 `systemcrypto` matches the internal Microsoft crypto policy for Go.
-If the target platform is not supported, the build fails.
+If no compliant backend exists matching the target platform, the build fails.

 | Target platform | `systemcrypto` selection | Library |
 | --- | --- | --- |